abdheshkumar/abdheshkumar/README.md

 Hi, I'm Abdhesh.
-I build lots of demos/example on this account.
-Most of them are built using Scala/Cats/Cats-effect/circe/zio/shapless/akka/spark,functional Java and React JS.
+I build lots of demos/examples on this account.
+Most of them are built using Scala/Cats/Cats-effect/circe/zio/shapless/akka/spark, functional Java and React JS.

 I work at [Expedia Group, London](https://www.expedia.com/) as a Software Engineer.
-For information about me,check out on [Linkedin profile](https://linkedin.com/in/abdhesh/) and [My blogs](https://abdheshkumar.github.io/)
+For information about me, check out [Linkedin profile](https://linkedin.com/in/abdhesh/) and [blogs](https://abdheshkumar.github.io/)

 <!--
 **abdheshkumar/abdheshkumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.